brentryan/projen/API.md

 [javascript.TypescriptConfig](#projen-javascript-typescriptconfig)|*No description*
 [javascript.UpgradeDependencies](#projen-javascript-upgradedependencies)|Upgrade node project dependencies.
 [javascript.UpgradeDependenciesSchedule](#projen-javascript-upgradedependenciesschedule)|How often to check for new versions and raise pull requests for version upgrades.
+[pnpm.PnpmWorkspaceProject](#projen-pnpm-pnpmworkspaceproject)|A pnpm workspace for mono repositories managed by pnpm.
+[pnpm.Projenrc](#projen-pnpm-projenrc)|Sets up a typescript project to use TypeScript for projenrc.
 [python.Pip](#projen-python-pip)|Manages dependencies using a requirements.txt file and the pip CLI tool.
 [python.Poetry](#projen-python-poetry)|Manage project dependencies, virtual environments, and packaging through the poetry CLI tool.
 [python.PoetryPyproject](#projen-python-poetrypyproject)|Represents configuration of a pyproject.toml file for a Poetry project.